HuttonICS/blue-carbon-db/README.md

 # Curate database

 There are two broad approaches for making databases for classifying sequences, one is to use the whole sequences and one is to train the classifier only on the regions targeted by your primers.
-Here we will build both.
+Here we will build both and the example below creates the classifier for the rbcl plastid gene.

 The downloaded data will then be dereplicated but keeps identical sequences with unique taxonomic ranks (```--p-mode 'uniq'```), the classifier will handle working out the taxonomic assignment.
 The classifier will use the lowest common ancestor when it is unable to disambiguate very similar or identical sequences with differing taxonomy.